 How bad is the problem?

-In really simple terms – the problem is really bad and we need waste reduction.
+In straightforward terms, the problem is quite terrible, and we need waste reduction services, as a result.

 The BBC reports that: